 The node updates at layer $\ell$ are:

-\texttt{TriConv} is a tripartite message aggregation module that aggregates signals from both integer and continuous variable nodes into constraint nodes. \texttt{BiConv} has the same architecture as \texttt{TriConv}, but applies bipartite message passing from constraints back to one variable type.
+\texttt{TriConv} is a message aggregation module that aggregates signals from two types of source nodes into target nodes. \texttt{BiConv} has the same architecture as \texttt{TriConv}, but aggregates signals from one type of source nodes into target nodes.

 \textbf {Output Layer} \quad After $L$ layers of message passing, we apply type-specific MLP heads to predict outputs from the final node embeddings:

 where $\mathbf{o}_{\text{Ivar}} \in \mathbb{R}^{n_{\text{Ivar}} \times d_{\text{out}}^{\text{Ivar}}}$ and $\mathbf{o}_{\text{Cvar}} \in \mathbb{R}^{n_{\text{Cvar}} \times d_{\text{out}}^{\text{Cvar}}}$ are the prediction outputs for integer and continuous variables, respectively.